-- AKG K701.
-Slightly better bass than the K702 but the audio cable is not replaceable.
+- AKG K702.
+Slightly better sound quality than the K701 and the audio cable is replaceable.
 See our review

 - Audio-Technica ATH-AD700X.
 Above average sound and unique design.
 They look and feel a bit cheap for their price.
 See our review